 Keep the Storage Area Clean

 It is also important to keep the area clean.
 Don’t let your wood get dusty or start to rot.
-This will most likely happen if you are not storing your wood properly with air flow.
+This will most likely happen if you are not storing your wood properly with airflow.
 Even during the warm months when you won’t be using your fireplace as often, you need to make sure your wood stays clean.

 If you are storing your wood outside during the warm months, make sure that there is no grass of weeds growing around your pile.
 This will reduce air circulation and increases the chance for moisture to get into your wood stack.